 If you’ve never tried this remedy before, now’s the time.

-Constipation is a condition in which our fecal matter stays a long time in the large intestine.
-If many days go by without going to the bathroom, you’ll get abdominal pains, nausea, gases…
+Constipation is a condition in which your fecal matter stays a long time in the large intestine.
+If many days go by without going to the bathroom, you’ll get abdominal pains, nausea, gas…

-Something so simple as drinking a natural aloe-vera-based drink can work real miracles.
-Take note and learn how to prepare this remedy.
+Something so simple as drinking a natural aloe vera-based drink can work real miracles.
+Here’s how to make this great this remedy:

 - 1 teaspoon of aloe vera gel (15 g)